 - Identify the person in your organisation who will act as LEAR and the legally empowered representative appointing her/him.

-The person who initially registered the organisation in the Participant Portal (the self-registrant) will be able to launch the appointment of the LEAR in parallel to the validation of the organisation.
+The person who initially registered the organisation in the Funding & Tenders Portal (the self-registrant) will be able to launch the appointment of the LEAR in parallel to the validation of the organisation.

-- Encode in the Beneficiary Register the name and contact information of the LEAR and the legal representative(s) appointing her/him:
+- Encode in the Participant Register the name and contact information of the LEAR and the legal representative(s) appointing her/him:

-On completion of this step, the Beneficiary Register will generate the necessary supporting documents to be signed and sent to the Validation Services:
+On completion of this step, the Participant Register will generate the necessary supporting documents to be hand-signed:

-The system also automatically checks the existence of an EU Login account linked to the LEAR's e-mail address, first and last name, and in case of inconsistencies alerts the self-registrant.
-If no EU Login account linked to the LEAR's e-mail exists yet, the system will start creating one and the LEAR will be requested (via a notification e-mail) to finalise the creation of her/his EU Login account.
+The system automatically checks the existence of an EU Login account linked to the LEAR's e-mail address, first and last name, and in case of inconsistencies alerts the self-registrant.
+If no EU Login account exists, the system will start creating one and the LEAR will be requested (via a notification e-mail) to finalise the creation of her/his EU Login account (the LEAR appointment process will be blocked until this is done)

 - Get your organisation's legal representative to:

-- sign and stamp the LEAR appointment letter and the LEAR role and duties document (the latter has to be signed also by the LEAR)
+- date, sign and stamp the LEAR appointment letter & LEAR roles and duties document generated by the system (both sections must be signed)

-- sign the declaration of consent to the terms and conditions.
+- date, sign and stamp the declaration of consent to the PP Terms & conditions.

 - copies of an official valid proof of identity (ID-card, Passport) carrying a photo and signature of